eclipse-tractusx/portal/README.md

 ##  LocalDev Portal & CX IAM

-This umbrella helm chart installs the CX Portal and the CX IAM Keycloak instances.
+This umbrella chart installs the CX Portal and the CX IAM Keycloak instances.

 It's intended for the local setup of the those components in order to aid the local development.